 Here is the information to track for officers and directors:

-Please note that a person can have two different roles with very different terms of service.
+Please note that a person can have two different roles with different terms of service.

 Ownership